 A delay between 300 and 1,000 milliseconds makes the user feel like a machine is working, but they begin to mentally context-switch above 1,000 milliseconds.
-Anything that provides the content faster will result in a more positive engagement.
+Anything that provides the content faster will result in a more positive engagement (to keep your site running smoothly, enlist a brilliant web hosting service).
 These tips will show you how to make an app along performant design principles; follow them to get your web apps flying.

 01. Use lazy loading

 Load times can be significantly reduced by Lazy Loading offscreen elements.
 This deconstructs the initial payload to render content that is in view first.
 Images and other heavy elements load later in the sequence, or as the user scrolls.

 Lighthouse is a Google tool full of actionable insights that help designers and developers optimise performance in fine detail across the loading spectrum.

 Downloading custom fonts cost around 200–500ms on 3G connections.
 Letting the device handle font rendering by using system fonts ensures text loads instantly, and using variable fonts offers typographic variation without forcing the user to download fonts in multiple weights.
 Check out variable fonts in action at v-fonts.com.

 03. Optimise vector art